OVERVIEW

 core features

-Problem: Users forget critical details in live calls
+Problem: You forget critical details during live calls.

-Solution: Record, upload, or link calls via browser, Zoom, or Meet; all processed seamlessly in the background.
+Solution: Record, upload, or link calls from your browser, Zoom, or Meet.
+Everything gets processed in the background while you keep working.

-Problem: Users waste time combing through transcripts or vague AI notes.
+Problem: You waste time reading through transcripts or vague AI summaries.

-Solution: Sonnit returns a short executive summary and bullet-point takeaways to help users understand what happened, fast.
+Solution: Sonnit returns a short executive summary and bullet-point takeaways so you can understand what happened in under a minute.

-Problem: Most tools leave users to create their own checklists post-call.
+Problem: Most tools leave you to build your own checklist after the call.

-Solution: Sonnit filters out small talk and pulls relevant tasks with ownership tags, ready for action.
+Solution: Sonnit filters out small talk and pulls relevant tasks with ownership tags, ready to act on.

 Solution: Sonnit includes a lightweight project board with statuses, due dates, and task organization, all in one place.

-Problem: Over time, transcripts pile up and users lose track of what’s where.
+Problem: Over time, meetings pile up and you lose track of what happened when.

 RESULTS